OlivierLD/ROB/GET_STARTED.md

   - The Java code is JDK 8 compatible, to fit early Raspberry Pis.
   - `gradle` will also be needed for the build.
 It will be automatically installed if needed, you do _NOT_ need to worry about it.
 - To access Serial Ports (GPS and/or NMEA data), `librxtx-java`
-- `Python 3` (in some cases, to access external devices, like sensors, oled screens, etc )
+- `Python 3` (in some cases, to access external devices, like sensors, oled screens, etc.)

 All the commands described below are to be run from a terminal (unless mentioned otherwise).